PriyankaSethi495/BookFinder/README.md

 - **Pagination**: Browse through pages of search results.
 - **Book Details**: View additional information about each book in a modal.
 - **Toggle Between Basic and Advanced Search**: Switch seamlessly between basic and advanced search modes.
+- **Responsive**: The app is responsive and adapts to different screen sizes, providing an optimal user experience on mobile, tablet, and desktop devices.

 ## Tech Stack